 Today, I’ve joined forces with several wonderful teacher bloggers to help make your talk about some fun math routines you can use in your classroom ASAP.

-I’ve been back to school for about 1 month.
-Yes, 1 month!
-During that time I realized that many students are having great difficulty counting and understanding number relationships with numbers beyond 100.
+Are your students having great difficulty counting and understanding number relationships with numbers beyond 100?
 According to the common core standards, students in the 1st grade should be able to count to 120.
 By 2nd grade students are expected to understand multi-digit numbers up to 1,000.
 For struggling students, there is a huge number sense gap that needs to be filled.

-After seeing the need to build number sense in students this year, I wanted to share 3 math routines that have helped me in the past.
+After seeing the need to build number sense in students, I wanted to share 3 math routines that have helped me in the past.